-Lately, we’ve notice a large about of commercials claiming that their software can speed up any PC, and thanks to massive publicity about the subject, computer users are now widely concerned that their machines might be infected with “spyware” programs.
+You may have seen commercials claiming that their software can speed up any PC.
+Users of this software should be concerned that their machines might be infected with “spyware” programs.
 These applications monitor users’ activities and transmit to a hacker the users’ passwords and other confidential information.
-But many Web sites that claim to “speed up your pc” or “scan your computer” to detect spyware are, in fact, spreading spyware themselves.
+But many Web sites that claim to “speed up your pc” or “scan your computer” to detect spyware may be, in fact, spreading spyware themselves.
 These are among the prolific of thieves online.
 Their scam often catches the unwary, the computer illiterate, and the easily panicked.
 Some of these so called virus scanners have been nothing more than clever frauds.
 Still others have been clever attempts at identity theft as they scan the victim’s computer for financial information or user names and password information.

 Then there are still others that start as a trojan that mislead the victims into “purchasing” the scammer’s software to get rid of the virus.
 In one sense, this spells double trouble.
 How?
 The victim buys a fake software that can be more dangerous as it can lead to the victim’s identity theft.
 It may get rid of the virus or just the message, but plants others in its place.
 This scam is growing very fast.
 Scammers and would be thieves are using this type of scam more often than one would believe.

 Where this becomes scary is how the scam is being promoted.
 That promotion is being done on social networking and video sharing sites and even on TV commercials.
 The result is that a large number of people assume that because they are all over the internet and have a TV commercial that they can trust them and end up falling victim to this fraud.